oasisprotocol/old-docs/src/operators/stake-management.md

 }
 ```

-We can observe that 170 tokens have been correctly deducted from our account and
+We can observe that:

-added to the destination account.
+* Our general balance decreased for 170 tokens and 2000 base units.
+The latter
+  corresponds to the fee that we specified we will pay for this transaction.
+* Our account's nonce increased to `2`.
+* Destination account's general balance increased for 170 tokens.

 ### Escrowing tokens